ramtejatadishetti/lexis/README.md

 # lexis

 This is a template file for lexis
-Details will be added later
+Details will be added later.

+Test commit.